diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 And it makes sense to stage integration tests into simple functional tests, complex workflow tests, and chaos tests that triggers read / write conflicts randomly to test for blind spots.

-In any case, the test suite for the service example follow the sequential execution pattern so that they can be executed in parallel along other test groups without causing randomly failing tests.
-Specifically, the test structure looks as shown below.
-However, the full test suite is in the test folder.
+In any case, the test folder contains an example of this testing style in the single_service_test file.

 ```rust
 #[test]